MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-simple-statements.md

 ## With statements (to be deprecated)

 > [!IMPORTANT]
 > Using the `with` statement is being deprecated with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] 2020, release wave 2.
 With this release it will be a warning, which will become an error in a future release. <br>Using `with` statements, that allows working with members using just simple names instead of qualifying these introduces possible uniqueness collisions when multiple extensions contribute to the same objects.
-To avoid this going forward, we are marking the use of WITH, be it implicit or explicit (using WITH keyword) as warnings.
-In addition, you can use a quick action to fix a file, as well as suppress obsolete warnings for now.
+To avoid this going forward, we are marking the use of `with`, be it implicit or explicit as warnings.
+With this release, you can use a quick action to fix these files, as well as suppress obsolete warnings for now.
 Code that contains `with` statements will, however, need to be refactored before `with` statements are compiled with errors.

 The following syntax shows a with-do statement.